BrianKo14/NotionNew/README.md

 - `npm run start`: Runs the app on port 3000.
 Use for debugging.
 - `npm run build`: Builds the app and moves the build to the `server/public`.
-- `npm run deplot`: For deploying the app in GitHub Pages.
+- `npm run deploy`: For deploying the app in GitHub Pages.
 I used this for testing at the beginning.

 ### Scripts: `server`

-- `npm run start`: Runs `node app.js`.
-I.e. starts the server on port 3001.
+- `npm run start`: Runs `node app.js`, i.e. starts the server on port 3001.
 - `npm run build`: Zips the `server` directory for uploading in AWS Elastic Beanstalk.